Post updated: December 4, 2020

 I talked about where I went to college and what I got my degree in.
 I mentioned my background in marketing.
 I explained how I got into freelancing.

-I know it’s tempting to want to cram as much information as possible into your email—you think that if only you could get that editor or contact to truly understand who you are, you’d be a shoe-in.
+I know it’s tempting to want to cram as much information as possible into your email—you think that if only you could get that editor or contact to truly understand who you are, you’d be a shoo-in.

 But, this is the hard-to-hear truth: The people you’re pitching are busy.
 And, if they click open your email to see endless walls of text?
 Well, you’re probably headed straight to the recycling bin.
 You need to keep things short and easy to skim.